Open Source Software (OSS) for

 Developing algorithms for the successful solution of optimization problems involving mixed collections of equality

-and inequality constraints, even when specialized to quadratic objective functions (as in DC OPF approximations to AC OPF problems), is a daunting task full of pitfalls for the unwary.
+and inequality constraints, even when specialized to quadratic objective functions (as in some DC OPF approximations to AC OPF problems), is a daunting task full of pitfalls for the unwary.
 (An excellent introduction to this topic can be found in R. Fletcher, Practical Methods of Optimization, Second Edition, John Wiley & Sons,

 New York, c.
 1987.)